Skip to content

 Folder partition keys do not match table partition keys, skipped folder: doc-example-bucket/doc-example-path/doc-example-table/year=2021/month=01/sday=05/

 This entry suggests that the partition structure for the Amazon S3 location doesn't match the partition keys defined for the table.
-This might happen when the partition structure isn't consistent across the table source location.
+This difference might happen when the partition structure isn't consistent across the table source location.

 If the AWS Glue crawler creates multiple tables, then the log entries look similar to the following: